cwhelchel/hunterlog/README.md

 ### Logging QSOs

-I'm tired of writing: Click a spot to load the QSO info into the top portion of the screen.
+Click a spot to load the QSO info into the top portion of the screen.
 Click green frequency button to QSY with CAT control.
 Click Log QSO after you've had the contact.
 The app will update stats and send the QSO data (with any modifications you do to the input) to your main logger.

 *It also will store a copy locally in hunter.adi as well as in the database.* This is for your convenience.

+### Spotting

+You can now spot/re-spot activators through Hunterlog.
+When this is done the `RST Sent` and `COMMENT` QSO field are used to build the spot comment.
+Other posted spot info also comes from the QSO entry fields: Frequency, Callsign, and Mode.
+These will be sent to the POTA website and everyone will be able to see them.

 ## Files

 Running the app will create the `spots.db` which is very important as it will contain all your qsos, configuration settings and stats such as parks and locations.
+You should back up this file occasionally and back it up before upgrading to newer versions of Hunterlog.

 The file `index.log` is the application's log file.
 It is not the same as the Javascript console that maybe seen when inspecting the webpage.